 Online Reviews and Reputation

-Finding Your Competitive Advantage
+Finding Your Strength

 Competitive analysis is not about copying what others do.
 It is about finding the gaps, weaknesses, and unmet needs in the market that your business can uniquely fill.
-Maybe every competitor has a generic website -- yours can be the standout.
+Maybe every peer has a generic website -- yours can be the standout.
 Maybe none of them produce video content -- that is your opening.

 Ongoing Monitoring